The big picture around data center environmental impacts

 A brief review of the above two main uncertainty drivers reveals a complex picture for both of them:

 The intensity multiplier of data centers depends on complex interplays between the available underlying technologies and requirements from new use cases.
-In certain technology scenarios better energy efficiency is achieved through better chip designs.
-Yet the utilization of higher power density chips (accelerators) for more intense computations works in the other direction.
+In certain technology scenarios better energy efficiency is achieved through better, less energy demanding chip designs.
+Yet the utilization of higher power density chips (GPU’s or accelerators) for more intense computations works in the other direction, it is more energy demanding.
 While there are standard ways to estimate the power needs of any existing system, without distinction between “classic” and accelerated services there can be significant accounting uncertainty.

 Another looming risk regarding accounting accuracy is the extend to which environmental impact indicators cease to be good measures, following the dynamic of Goodhart’s Law .
-One manifestation of this would be “leakage” of environmental impact elsewhere in the digital economy, or a mutation of its nature.
-For example building data centers in jurisdictions where environmental protections are less strict, or the development of more efficient energy or cooling technologies but which have side-effects elsewhere, violating the Do No Significant Harm Principle .
+One manifestation of this would be “leakage” of environmental impact elsewhere in the digital economy where it is less reported or regulated, or even a mutation of its very nature.
+For example building data centers in jurisdictions where environmental protections are less strict, or the development of more efficient energy or cooling technologies but which have side-effects, violating the Do No Significant Harm Principle .

 The higher power-density of accelerated computing has knock on implications in how the equipment is cooled, driven by the growing power rating of the chips, as well as by the need to cluster more chips into a single rack for more efficient sharing of memory.
 NB: Multiple accelerator chips must be networked tightly together to function effectively as a single computer.
 This is necessary to estimate very large parameter algorithms on gigantic data sets.
 As an example, Nvidia’s Ampere architecture from 2020 had a rated power of 400 W per chip and clustered 32 chips per rack, resulting in a power density of around 13 kW per rack.
 The current Blackwell architecture has a rated power of 1000 W per chip and 72 chips per rack, with a power density of 130 kW per rack, an order of magnitude higher5.
 Architectural changes can also reduce energy intensity, for example the introduction of the ARM CPU architectures versus older x86 designs may (for the same computation) achieve up to a fivefold efficiency gain.

-The activity multiplier (how much of each technology is used) is more open ended.
-Depends on the supply and demand of digital services which is a complex economic even cultural phenomenon.
-Dramatically larger amounts of digital services activity are plausible.
+The activity multiplier (how much of each technology is used) is a more open ended and uncertain variable.
+It depends on the supply and demand of digital services, which is a complex economic, even cultural phenomenon.
+Dramatically larger amounts of digital services activity are fairly plausible to imagine.

 Credit: New York Times